 An MDL is a group of lawsuits based on similar facts.
 The lawsuits are joined for pretrial matters, like discovery, to save time and resources, promote consistent outcomes, and encourage settlement.
 Then the judge and parties choose a few cases to go to trial first (called "bellwethers").
 The bellwether trials are meant to be a preview of what all parties can expect in their own trials and often set the stage for a global settlement.
 If the parties don't reach a settlement, individual cases are sent back to the court where they were originally filed for trial.

 Because of the size of the 3M MDL—the largest in history with over 270,000 claims so far—the court has scheduled an unusually large number of bellwether trials.
-As of December 2021, the 3M bellwether juries are split.
-In nine bellwether trials, the plaintiffs have won five times and 3M has won four times.
-Two more test trials are set for January 2022.
-Awards for plaintiffs have ranged from $1.7 million to $22.5 million.
+As of May 2022, the 3M bellwether juries are split.
+In 16 bellwether trials, the plaintiffs have won 10 times and 3M has won six times.
+Juries have awarded nearly $300 million to plaintiffs in all.

 Not all members of the military who used 3M earplugs during their service can file 3M earplug lawsuits.
 You have to be able to show all of the following: